Sheepscot Stargazing Special

 Ticket price includes the diesel train ride, a red flashlight, and admission to the Central Maine Astronomical Society star party.
 This event is not recommended for those with mobility issues, and pets are not permitted.

-The Sheepscot Stargazing Special departs Sheepscot station (97 Cross Road, Alna) promptly at the scheduled departure time, and returns approximately 2.5 hours later.
+The Sheepscot Stargazing Special departs Sheepscot station (97 Cross Road, Alna) promptly at 6:30pm, and returns approximately 2.5 hours later.

 We look forward to seeing you on the narrow gauge!